compujuckel/Assetto.PerformanceProfiler/README.md

 * ...

 After the game is launched, the camera will run through the defined scenes while recording performance data.

+> [!WARNING]
+> Make sure to close **all** programs and do not use your computer while running the profiler.
+> The results will be pretty much useless otherwise.

 ## Results